Create a New Version of an Article

 The documentation is versioned using directories in the root of the repository.
 The major Umbraco CMS version number is used to name the directories, and you will find documentation for each versioned Umbraco product within them.

-The following sections of the Umbraco Documentation are following the versioning strategy:
+The following sections of the Umbraco Documentation follow the versioning strategy:

 Umbraco CMS